Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Him and Bob Dylan.

-You're listening to Strauss.
+You were listening to Byron.
 Strauss.

 you like Bob Dylan?
 Oh, yeah, he's the best.
 What do you love about Bob Dylan?